- How To Find A Business On Sale - August 16, 2023

 Most business owners find themselves extremely reluctant to turn away an order for any reason.
-The notion of telling a client or customer that their business or order is too small is frightening to even the most seasoned entrepreneur.
+The notion of telling a client or customer that their business or order is too small is frightening to even the most seasoned business owner.
 However, if you don’t want to leave money on the table, and instead desire to make more profit, setting and enforcing a minimum order policy is absolutely necessary!

-This post is intended to help entrepreneurs recognize, first and foremost the source of the PROFIT in their business.
-Most entrepreneurs are shocked to learn that most of their effort and headaches are derived from servicing the least profitable segment of their business.
+This post is intended to help business owners recognize, first and foremost the source of the PROFIT in their business.
+Many are shocked to learn that most of their effort and headaches are derived from servicing the least profitable segment of their business.
 Sad but true.

 Before we attempt to determine the correct, or optimal, minimum order amount, a business owner needs to first determine where the profit is coming from.